 Connected persons of the Manager are those as defined in the SFC Code.
-All transactions entered into during the period between the Sub-Fund and the Manager and its connected persons were carried out in the normal course of business and on normal commercial terms.
-To the best of the Manager's knowledge, the Sub-Fund does not have any other transactions with connected persons except for what is disclosed in Note 4.
+All transactions entered into during the year between the Sub-Fund and the Manager and its connected persons were carried out in the normal course of business and on normal commercial terms.
+To the best of the Manager's knowledge, the Sub-Fund does not have any other transactions with connected persons except for what is disclosed in Note 4 to the financial statements and below.